Thor110/UE2-UE4/README.md

 This will setup all of the files appropriately. ( Animations / StaticMeshes still remain to be converted!!! )

-It will also delete the C:\SGA directory upon completion, so you can just keep or delete the original .7z file
+It will also delete the C:\SGA directory upon completion, so you can just keep or delete the original .7z file ( same goes for Republic Commando, which is why I chose to copy the GameData folder for now )